monotek/fwbuilder-launchpad-buildscript/README.md

 This scripts helps building a version for Ubuntu.

-Prebuild packages cabn be found on Launchpad:
+Prebuild packages can be found on Launchpad:

 https://launchpad.net/~monotek/+archive/ubuntu/fwbuilder